Construction of class fields over imaginary biquadratic fields: Introduction

 \section{Introduction}

 In 1900 Hilbert asked at the Paris ICM, as his 12-th problem, that what kind of analytic functions and algebraic numbers are necessary to construct all abelian extensions of given number fields.
-For any number field $F$ and a modulus $\mathfrak{m}$, it is well known that there is a unique maximal abelian extension of $F$ unramified outside $\mathfrak{m}$ with certain ramification condition (\cite{Takagi} or \cite[Theorem 8.6]{Cox}), which we call the \textit{ray class field} of $F$ modulo $\mathfrak{m}$.
-Since any abelian extension of $F$ is contained in some ray class field modulo $\mathfrak{m}$ by class field theory, in order to approach the problem we first need to construct ray class fields of given number fields as Ramachandra did in \cite{Ramachandra} over imaginary quadratic fields.
+For any number field $K$ and a modulus $\mathfrak{m}$ of $K$, it is well known that there is a unique maximal abelian extension of $K$ unramified outside $\mathfrak{m}$ with certain ramification condition (\cite{Takagi} or \cite[Theorem 8.6]{Cox}), which we call the \textit{ray class field} of $K$ modulo $\mathfrak{m}$.
+Since any abelian extension of $K$ is contained in some ray class field modulo $\mathfrak{m}$ by class field theory, in order to approach the problem we are first in need of constructing ray class fields of given number fields as Ramachandra did in \cite{Ramachandra} over imaginary quadratic fields.

 Historically, over imaginary quadratic fields, after Hasse (\cite{Hasse}) one can now construct it by using the theory of complex multiplication of elliptic curves together with the singular values of modular functions and elliptic functions (\cite[Chapter 10]{Lang} or \cite{Shimura-5}).
 However, for any other number fields we know relatively little until now.
-For example, over cyclotomic field see \cite{Komatsu}, \cite{Ribet} (also \cite{Mazur}), \cite{Shimura-1}, and over biquadratic fields we refer to \cite{Azizi}, \cite{Bae}, \cite{Benjamin}, \cite{Buell}, \cite{Sime} and \cite{Yokoi}.
+For example, over cyclotomic field see \cite{Komatsu}, \cite{K-Y}, \cite{Ribet} (also \cite{Mazur}), \cite{Shimura-1}, and over biquadratic fields we refer to \cite{Azizi}, \cite{Bae}, \cite{Benjamin}, \cite{Buell}, \cite{Sime} and \cite{Yokoi}.